samuelkim7/cell/README.md

 https://detectron2.readthedocs.io/en/latest/tutorials/install.html

 ### train with the jupyter notebook
-- Revise the paths of dataset and coco-format json files
+- Revise the paths of dataset and coco-format json files (in the zip file)
 - Run each cell in the notebook